Azure/azure-sdk-for-python/sdk/digitaltwins/azure-digitaltwins-core/README.md

 ## Examples

 You can explore the digital twins APIs (using the client library) using the samples project.
-More samples on DigitalTwins are available [here](https://github.com/Azure/azure-sdk-for-python/tree/main/sdk/digitaltwins/azure-mgmt-digitaltwins/generated_samples).

 The samples project demonstrates the following: